 For dinner you might want to treat yourself with a trip to the luxury restaurant of the Seaview Hotel.
 The establishment boasts incredible vistas across the Solent as well as a creative yet affordable menu and several prestigious awards in the last few years.
-The Seaview Bistro is a very popular restaurant with locals and serves a varied menu.
-You’ll definitely need to book a table with the Bistro as it can get very busy.

 Not far from Seaview

 There’s also Brading Roman Villa for history lovers.
 Take a look around the surviving ruins of a Roman settlement and let little ones learn about the colourful history of the Isle of Wight.